WaylonWalker/waylonwalkerv2/src/pages/blog/save-vim-macro.md

 "qdd
 ```

-If your macro had multiple lines in it you may need to.
+If your macro had multiple lines in it, you might need to.

 ``` vim
 "qdj
 "qd2j
 ```

 ## Make it recursive

-One use case of editing a macro may be making it recursive after you try it out
-a few times.
-Macros can become recursive by simply calling themselves after
+One use case of editing a macro may be making it recursive after trying it out a few times.
+Macros can become recursive by simply calling themselves after running.
-running.

 Paste in the macro.